emqx/emqx-docs/en_US/data-integration/data-bridge-iotdb.md

      :::tip

      When left empty, the device id can also be specified in the publishing message or configured in the rule.
 For example, when publishing a JSON-encoded message with a `device_id` field in it, the value of that field will define the output device id.
-To define it using the rule engine, you must use SQL like `select json_decode(payload) as payload, 'my_device' as payload.device_id`.
+To extract this information using the rule engine, you must use SQL like the following:

+     ```sql
+     SELECT
+       json_decode(payload) as payload, `my_device` as payload.device_id
+     ```

      However, the fixed device id configured in this field takes precedence over any methods mentioned previously.

      :::

    - **Align Timeseries**: Disabled by default.